-CSA's include campus police, all athletic coaches, faculty/staff advisors to student groups, campus recreation staff, student engagement staff, resident life staff including RA's and desk aids, student conduct and integrity staff, Title IX staff, and the Dean of Students.
+CSA's include campus police, all athletic coaches, faculty/staff advisors to student groups, campus recreation staff, student engagement staff, resident life staff including RA's and desk aids, student conduct and integrity staff, Title IX and Title IV staff, and the Dean of Students.

-Campus Security Authorities may call Longwood University Police at 434-395-2091 or use http://solomon.longwood.edu/police/forms--documents/crime-statistic-report-form/ to report incidents.
+Campus Security Authorities, along with all other parties, may call Longwood University Police at 434-395-2091 or http://solomon.longwood.edu/police/forms-documents/crime-statistic-report-form/ to report incidents.

-CSA's are not required to disclose identifying information such as names, initials or contact information if the subject requests confidentiality, however the incident itself must still be reported to University Police.
+CSA's are not required to disclose identifying information such as names, initials or contact information if the subject requests confidentiality; however, the incident itself must be reported to University Police.